 These funds can support a variety of initiatives, including clinical, research or education support; equipment acquisition; and faculty recruitment, retention and support.

-To learn more about additional opportunities to support students, faculty and programs at Weill Cornell Medicine, please contact Lucille Ferraro, Assistant Vice Provost for Development, at 646.962.9491.
+To learn more about additional opportunities to support students, faculty and programs at Weill Cornell Medicine, please contact Rebecca L. Rutherfurd, Director, Fundraising Strategies & Capital Campaigns, at 646.962.9571.